FeriDS/redes_algarve/syllabus.md

-# Week 3 - The internetwork layer
+# Week 3 - the internetwork layer

 1. The Internet Protocol (IP)